Glitch in the Matrix: A Large Scale Benchmark for Content Driven Audio-Visual Forgery Detection and Localization: Results

-\textbf{Impact of Pre-Trained Features.} From the previous literature~\cite{liuEndtoEnd2022, zhangActionFormer2022}, pre-trained visual features, such as I3D~\cite{carreiraQuo2017}, are commonly used for temporal action localization methods.
+In the literature~\cite{liuEndtoEnd2022, zhangActionFormer2022}, pre-trained visual features, such as I3D~\cite{carreiraQuo2017}, are commonly used for temporal action localization.
 Since the I3D features are pre-trained on the Kinetics dataset~\cite{kayKinetics2017}, they encode the representation of the universal scene of the video.
 However, temporal forgery localization requires the model to have a specialized understanding of facial information.
 Therefore, the pre-trained features obtained from universal visual dataset are not likely to be suitable for our task.
 Our quantitative results support this, e.g. the comparison between the two BMN models in Table~\ref{tab:fullset} where one uses I3D features and the other uses end-to-end training.

-To examine the impact of pre-trained features on \newmodelabbr{}, we trained models using different pre-trained features, including visual (I3D, MARLIN ViT-S~\cite{caiMARLIN2022} and 3DMM~\cite{blanzmorphable1999}) and audio features (TRILLsson~\cite{shorTRILLsson2022} and Wav2Vec2~\cite{baevskiwav2vec2020}).
+To examine the impact of pre-trained features on \newmodelabbr{}, we trained models using different pre-trained features, including visual (I3D, MARLIN ViT-S~\cite{caiMARLIN2023} and 3DMM~\cite{blanzmorphable1999}) and audio features (TRILLsson~\cite{shorTRILLsson2022} and Wav2Vec2~\cite{baevskiwav2vec2020}).
 The results are shown in Table~\ref{tab:features}.
 From the results, we can observe the following patterns: 1) The model trained fully end-to-end reaches the best performance and 2) Compared with visual features, audio features have better task specific performance.